-Carolyn Caig – Middle School Language Arts Teacher
+Carolyn Caig – Lower Middle School Language Arts Teacher

 I grew up in Russellville, Arkansas and attended Baylor University where I got my bachelor’s degree in education and my master’s degree in English literature.
 I taught English at a women’s university in Shimonoseki, Japan for two years.
 I then returned to the United States and took a teaching job at Kilgore College in Kilgore, Texas.
 There I taught developmental English, world literature, and writing.
 After five years there, I married and moved back to Arkansas where I stayed home with my two boys, both graduates of The Anthony School.
 I returned to teaching in 2015, taking a job as an 11th grade AP English teacher at eStem High School for two years before joining The Anthony School as a middle school language arts teacher in 2017.

 I have taught a wide variety of grades, but there is something very special about middle school students.
-I teach 6th grade literature and 7th and 8th grade grammar and composition, and I love it.
-I especially enjoy working with my students on the academic writing they will be asked to do when they enter high school.
+I teach 6th grade literature and 5th grade writing, grammar, and composition, and I love it.
+I especially enjoy working with my students on the academic writing they will be asked to do when they enter upper middle school.
 When I am not at work, I enjoy spending time with my family and dogs, watching movies, baking, and gardening.

 Graeme Ellzey – Middle School Art Teacher

 Ever since I can remember, art has been a part of my life.
-Having grown up with a very creative and inspiring artist parent with a home-based professional art studio in my backyard, much of my childhood was spent exploring painting, drawing and clay in this "creative playground."
-Surrounded and influenced by professional artists and teachers, I value and understand the importance of providing a safe space where children may explore various 2D and 3D media.
-My goal for students is to embrace and focus on the process of creating while gaining confidence developing problem solving and critical thinking skills.
-And, ultimately, realizing how art opens their eyes to the world around them bringing new experiences and ultimately, joy (and a little color!).
+Having grown up with two artist parents and a home-based professional art studio in my backyard, much of my childhood was spent painting, drawing, and working with clay in my "creative playground."
+I have been surrounded and influenced by professional artists and teachers, and I value the importance of providing a safe space where children may freely explore and focus on the process of creating.

-Leslie Heister – Middle School Language Arts Teacher
+Leslie Heister – Upper Middle School Language Arts Teacher

 I grew up in West Virginia and graduated from Episcopal High School in Alexandria, Virginia.
 I earned a BA in English, with a focus in Creative Writing and a minor in Theater from Vanderbilt University.
 After college, I moved to New York City and earned an Associate Degree from The American Academy of Dramatic Arts.
 After six years of pursuing an acting career, I decided to explore my other passion, teaching.
 I moved to Washington, D.C., married my college sweetheart, and earned a Master’s Degree in Teaching, with a focus in Secondary English from The American University.
 I taught 8th grade English at Paul Public Charter School in Washington, D.C. for three years.
 I then stepped away from teaching for a few years to stay home with my children, during which time my husband and I made the decision to relocate to his hometown of Little Rock.
 We are so happy to have found The Anthony School and to be a part of this wonderful community.